🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Before leaving, be sure you have an emergency tool kit and first aid kit.
 From here on out in this post, you can click on the items on the list to find them on Amazon (when available).
 Some items needed:

-• Life vests for each person on board - Check weight limits for each one
+• Life jackets for each person on board - Check weight limits for each one

 • Extra floating pillows and life rings